 Let’s get this straight: wp-includes is the core.
 It should be left alone, even by you.
 And by no means should it be left accessible to potential hackers.

-So prevent any malicious persons/ bots from sending unwanted scripts straight to the heart of your WordPress to prevent hacking attacks.
+So prevent any malicious persons/ bots from sending unwanted scripts straight to the heart of your website to prevent hacking attacks.
 Add this before #BEGIN WordPress in your .htaccess file:

 Note that you’ll have to omit the third RewriteRule if you want the code to work on Multisite.

-10. Protect your wp-config for improved WordPress security
+10. Protect your wp-config for improved website security

-This is one of the WordPress security issues that is a bit controversial.
+This is one of the issues that is a bit controversial.
 Not everybody agrees with doing this.

-Whether or not you actually move wp-config.php outside the root folder, there’s no denying that a bit of tweaking the code in this file can help harden security and prevent WordPress hacking.
+Whether or not you actually move wp-config.php outside the root folder, there’s no denying that a bit of tweaking the code in this file can help harden your website and make it harder to perform WordPress hacks.

-Not sure whether you can handle all of this security stuff?
-There's one WordPress security plugin to rule them all.
+Not sure whether you can handle all of this techy stuff?
+There's one security plugin to rule them all.

 - Start with disabling editing PHP files from dashboard, which is where the attacker will concentrate after hacking through an access point.
 Add this to wp-config.php